busy-beaver-dev/busy-beaver/README.md

 Users sign up for an account by `DM`ing the bot with the phrase: `connect`.
 The bot requires users to sign into GitHub to ensure only authorized activity is posted in the channel.

+### Call For Proposals

+Busy Beaver posts open Call For Proposals (CFP) for your organization and upcoming Python conferences in a designated channel.

+Note: This feature is in beta.
+Please create an issue if you would like support for other conference types.

 ### Roadmap

 We are currently working on additional features to improve ChiPy community engagement.
 Please join the conversation in `#busy-beaver-meta` on the [ChiPy Slack](https://chipy.slack.com/).